AzonInc/Doorman/docs/en/changelog/firmware.md

    The setup mode now attempts to automatically identify the indoor station model.
 However, this process is not compatible with all models, as some do not support automatic detection.

 - **Introduced a button to identify your indoor station model**
-   You can now effortlessly determine the correct model for your settings by simply pressing the "Identify Indoor Station" button, perfect for cases where you're unsure which model you own.
+   You can now effortlessly determine the correct model for your settings by simply pressing the "Identify" button, perfect for cases where you're unsure which model you own.

 - **Expand Support for Model Settings**
    Implemented settings compatibility for TCS TASTA (Koch TC60) IVW5xxx and ISW5xxx models.